I freaking love synthesizing ideas.

 Up until now, I never really considered whether there was method to my madness.
 We would just brainstorm till we came up with something.
 Sure, you can create an environment that’s conducive to brainstorming (and then do a lot of it), but is there a process beyond brainstorming?

-1. The Umbrella Theme
+1. The overarching/umbrella theme

 This approach is just what it sounds like.
-You spend a long time making lists of all your passions and talents and then you look for a pattern.
+You spend a long time making lists of all your passions and skills and then you look for a pattern.
 Is there a common thread that runs throughout everything you do?
 Is there a particular way that you see the world?

 Personal development and politics can be linked through the theme of “evolution” (both personal and social).
 Other broad themes that have been used effectively include: freedom, relationship, exploration and goal-setting.